 There are currently no approved medicines for NASH.

 of the world’s population are affected by NASH

 Estes.
 C, et al. 2018.
 Modeling the epidemic of non-alcoholic fatty liver disease demonstrates an exponential increase in burden of disease.
 Hepatology.
 67(1):123-133.

 Estes.
 C, et al. 2018.
 Modeling NAFLD disease burden in China, France, Germany, Italy, Japan, Spain, United Kingdom, and United States for the period 2016-2030.
 Journal of Hepatology.
 69(4): 896-904.

-Inflammatory bowel disease (IBD) is an umbrella term describing chronic conditions that involve inflammation of the digestive tract, including ulcerative colitis and Crohn’s disease.
-The main complications in IBD patients are fibrosis and fistulae, which can result in the need for surgery.
+Inflammatory bowel disease (IBD) is an umbrella term describing chronic conditions that involve inflammation of the digestive tract, including ulcerative colitis and Crohn’s disease (CD).

 of Crohn’s disease patients need surgery